JoeHowarth/parallax-protocol-arena/README.md

 # Parallax Paradox: Arena

-Arena is the first milestone in the Parallax Protocol project, featuring intense space combat driven by skill, creativity, and tactical planning.
-It serves as both a standalone competitive game and a foundation for the broader vision of Parallax Protocol.
+Arena is the first milestone in the Parallax Protocol project, featuring intense 2-player space combat where skill, creativity, and tactical planning determine victory.
+It serves as both a compelling competitive game and a foundation for our broader vision: commanding vast networks of ships and resources across the solar system under realistic light-speed communication constraints.

 ## The Vision

-In Arena, two commanders engage in high-speed tactical space combat where superior skill and inventive strategies determine victory.
-While the full Parallax Protocol will explore strategic command across the solar system under realistic light-speed constraints, Arena zooms in on the tactical core of ship-to-ship combat in a confined region of space.
+Arena strips space combat down to its competitive essence.
+No tech trees, no grind - just two commanders in a dance of position and momentum.
+Arena rewards creative tactical thinking and mechanical mastery, creating matches where every movement matters and victory comes from outwitting, not outgunning, your opponent.

 ## Core Mechanics